Everyone deals with traumatic events differently. While some can process

 from a traumatic event through eye movement exercise.
 While the therapy

-that can only be fully understood by working with a trained therapist.
+only be fully understood by working with a trained therapist.

 Learning to Trust Others & Yourself